tclepag/TriEngine/README.md

 TriEngine is currently using:
 * OpenGL
 * Glad
-* Win32 (for window management and creation)
+* GLFW (for window management and creation)
 * glm (for transformations and other mathy stuff)
 * stb (for image loading)

-## Why won't TriEngine be cross-platform?
+## Why won't TriEngine be developed for cross-platform in mind?
 From my stand-point I believe that cross-platform is not very necessary in my case, I do not plan to develop for Mac since ***they deprecated OpenGL in favor of Metal, and I do not want to deal with 2 graphics apis*** and since I develop in and use Windows mainly and feel like a large majority use Windows for gaming and developing games, I believe that cross-platform support is something I feel like I do not want to touch apon for TriEngine.